-Career and Student Employment Services (CSES) provides comprehensive guidance services to students as they pursue future college and career aspirations.
-The CSES is committed to providing resources, information and services for students to transition into the workplace and to further their academic studies.

-Visit the Career & Student Employment Services web page: https://centralaz.edu/current-students/career-student-employment/
+Student Employment Opportunities (SEO) provides comprehensive guidance services to students as they pursue future college and career aspirations.
+The SEO is committed to providing resources, information and services for students to transition into the workplace and to further their academic studies.
+Visit the Student Employment Services web page at https://centralaz.edu/faculty-staff/talent-development/employment-services/#tab-id-1